diohabara/CS6332-22f/unit2-2/write-up.md

 - [ ] detect the location of the return address
 - [ ] overflow the buffer to input the address of environmental variable

-From gdb debugging, the buffer address start with `0xfffef0e4` and the return address is `0xfffef0ec`.
+From gdb debugging, the buffer address starts with `0xfffef0e4` and the return address is `0xfffef0ec`.

 ```gdb
 read@plt (